Zeta functions of regular arithmetic schemes at s=0: Weil- etale cohomology

 induces a morphism

 of complexes of abelian Zariski sheaves on $\mathcal{Y}$.
 We need to see that

 Localizing over the base, it is enough to show this fact for $f$ a proper map over a discrete valuation ring.
-By \cite{Levine-localization}, higher Chow groups satisfy localization for schemes of finite type over a discrete valuation ring, hence the Mayer-Vietoris property.
-It follows that, over a discrete valuation ring, the hypercohomology of the cycle complex coincides with its cohomology (as a complex of abelian group).
+Over a discrete valuation ring, Zariski hypercohomology of the cycle complex coincides with its cohomology as a complex of abelian group (see \cite{Levine-localization} and \cite{Geisser-MotvicCohDed} Theorem 3.2).
 This yields (\ref{f=Rf}) and a morphism of complexes

 If $c\geq0$ this induces a morphism